Psoriasis

 • Signs and symptoms

-• Symmetrical, erythematous plaques white/silver scaling often on extensor surfaces (front of knees, back of elbows)
+• Symmetrical, erythematous plaques with white/silver scaling often on extensor surfaces (front of knees, back of elbows)

-• Itching (accompanies by excoriation and lichenification in long-term more severe cases)
+• Itching (accompanied by excoriation and lichenification in long-term, more severe cases)

 • Auspitz sign (capillary bleeding on scale removal)